tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 **AWSSDK.Core**

 SDK for .NET that streamlines the use of AWS services.
+Make sure you have .NET CORE 3.1 or later installed on your machine. (https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/?utm_source=getdotnetcore&utm_medium=referral)

 **Syncfusion Control Library**